profile

 Hi!
 I'm Karyn.

-I am a children's book and YA literary agent at BookStop Literary Agency and an Author Accelerator Certified Book Coach.
-Before turning to agenting and coaching, I was a serial publishing intern, a bookseller and book buyer at an indie bookstore, and an agency assistant.
-I hold an MFA in Creative Writing, and write middle grade and young adult fiction.
-I started Story & Prose Book Coaching and Editorial Services in 2021 with the goal of helping more writers.
+I am a former children's book and YA literary agent at BookStop Literary Agency and an Author Accelerator Certified Book Coach.
 By offering 10+ years of industry knowledge, tough love and honesty, and true passion, I help aspiring bestselling fiction writers hone their craft and write better books so they’re more likely to get published.
 Check out my weekly newsletter for writing motivation, craft tips, and publishing insight.

 Subscribe to get all my latest posts